dfranklin02/SRL/docs/pages/metacognition/metacognition_recommendations_reading.md

 >
 > **WHEN** you get stuck, **ASK** yourself “Am I using all of these resources?
 Is there one I could use better?”

-See "Help Seeking" in order to learn more about approaching teachersand classmates for help.
+Click <a href="http://srl.daacs.net/help_seeking.html">here</a>.<br> in order to learn more about approaching teachersand classmates for help.

 <p class='question'>“What is most challenging about this task?
 What can I do different at this point to address these challenges?”</p>